Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Data Example

 \subsection{Contour Plots}

 This subsection presents two graphical tools to further aid the interpretation of sensitivity analysis.
 The main idea is to plot the estimated lower or upper end of the PIR against the sensitivity parameters or the parameters in the comparative bounds.
-Contour lines in this plot allow practitioners to identify the magnitude of unmeasured confounding (or violations of the instrumental variables assumptions) needed to alter the conclusion of the study qualitatively.
+Contour lines in this plot allow practitioners to identify the magnitude of deviation from the identification assumptions that is needed to alter the conclusion of the study qualitatively.
 This idea dates back at least to \citet{imbens_2003}; our method below extends the proposal in \citet{ch}.
-The contour plots will be illustrated using the real data example in the previous subsection.